-Also, students are expected to log-in at least weekly (more often during a summer class) to monitor due dates, view lessons, and submit assignments.
-A student who fails to log-in or submit assignments over a one- week period without contacting the instructor will be dropped from the course with a W. In a summer course, students should log in more frequently in order to keep up with the assignments.
-As with any course, student participation is necessary for success in the course.
+Also, students are expected to log-in at least weekly to monitor due dates, view lessons, and submit assignments.
+A student who fails to log-in or submit assignments over a one- week period without contacting the instructor may be dropped from the course with a W. As with any course, student participation is necessary for success in the course.
 Being out of town and/or having computer problems are not excuses for not logging in or completing work.
 Plan ahead!